CarsonChr/Tri-State-Checkbox/README.md

 	- This is the same as calling `cycleState(-1)`

 - `disposeTriState`: `() =>  void`
-	- Calling this method will revert the tri-state checkbox back to a regular checkbox.
+	- Calling this method will revert the tri-state checkbox to a regular checkbox.

 ## Dev Environment Setup
 This requires `npm`, and typescript (accessible via `tsc`)

-Run `npm install` to download and setup esbuild. **Done!**
+Run `npm install` to download and set up esbuild. **Done!**

 Run `npm run build` to compile the typescript and bundle the javascript.
 It will output a single file: 'tri-state-checkbox.js'